 Published by Ardiana Bani

-Ardiana Bani holds a Master of Science Degree in Psychology, and Bachelor Degree in Mathematics.
-She enjoys every minute of this life with family and friends, and doing what she mostly likes to do, teaching mathematics and psychology to her college students and writing on her free time.
-Her interests include anything that requires critical thinking such as mathematics, science, human behavior, astrology, astronomy, and ancient philosophy.
-She also loves to write poems, listening to all kinds of music, dancing free style because can't follow instructions, unless it's ballroom dancing, traveling and meeting with new people.
-Ardiana Bani wrote her books in the field of self-discovery and self-improvement hoping to bring some awareness to the fact that a Universal Intelligence exists, and that humans behave in specific and unique ways but also in most predictable ways due to the 12 natural laws of antimatter.
+Ardiana Bani holds a Master of Science in Psychology, and Bachelor Degree in Mathematics.
+She enjoys every minute of this life with her children and doing what she mostly likes to do, teaching mathematics and psychology, reading about almost everything related to philosophical questions, and writing here in her blog to express her thoughts with hope that someone may find them helpful when they need them.
+She also loves writing poems, listening to all kinds of music depending on the mood, dancing free style because can't follow instructions, unless it's ballroom dancing, and traveling and meeting new people.
+Ardiana Bani wrote her books in the field of self-discovery hoping to bring some awareness to the fact that Universal Intelligence exists, and that humans behave in specific and unique ways but also in most predictable ways due to the 12 natural laws of antimatter.
 Ardiana discovered that these 12 laws of antimatter that affect our consciousness, thinking and behavior are mirror image of the laws of physics that apply in the material world too.
-Ardiana can be contacted at firstname.lastname@example.org View all posts by Ardiana Bani
+View all posts by Ardiana Bani